 Single Sign On (SSO)

-SSO is an enterprise solution that allows users to authenticate once (typically once per session) and get access to all enterprise resources connected to the SSO system.
-Typically to achieve this magic, multiple techniques are used behind the scenes, depending on what methods each resource supports
+SSO is an organization access control solution that allows users to authenticate once (typically once per session) and get access to all enterprise resources connected to the SSO system, the solution provides federated access to multiple independent software with one set of credentials .
+Typically to achieve this magic, multiple techniques are used behind the scenes, depending on what methods each resource supports.

 Single Sign On (SSO) is a solution that allows a user to authenticate once and gain access to all applications/resources supported by the SSO, without having to sign in separately to each application/resource.